 This is the documentation for the ARCHER2 service and includes:

-- The ARCHER2 quick start guide provides the minimum information for new users or users transferring from ARCHER.
+Quick Start Guide The ARCHER2 quick start guide provides the minimum information for new users.

 The source for this documentation is publicly available in the ARCHER2 documentation Github repository so that anyone can contribute to improve the documentation for the service.
 Contributions can be in the form of improvements or addtions to the content and/or addtion of Issues providing suggestions for how it can be improved.

 Full details of how to contribute can be found in the